ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

     [] ['children']

 There is also high correlation between hotel booking cancellation and `children` & `all_children` features.
-Since the `all_children` feature comprises of `children` and the `babies` features, we can remove `children` as a feature.
+Since the `all_children` feature is comprised of the `children` and `babies` features, we can remove `children` as a feature.

-Additionally, we will also be removing `reservation_status_date` from our features since it contains date type data that cannot be converted to a different type.
+Additionally, we will also be removing `reservation_status_date` from our features since it contains date-type data that cannot be converted into a different type.

 ```python